 Can Chiggers Live in Your Bed?

 Theoretically, if a chigger catches a ride on your pet and your pet jumps onto your bed before the chigger finds a place to latch onto to feed, then the chigger could be dislodged and fall onto your bed.
-Then it would look for a host to latch onto and begin its meal.
-However, this is very unlikely to happen and the chigger will actually live on you and not your bed as it gets the nourishment it needs to become a nymph.
+Then, it would look for a host to latch onto and begin its meal.
+However, this is very unlikely to happen.
+The chigger will actually live on you and not your bed as it gets the nourishment it needs to become a nymph.

-If you are worried that you might have chiggers in your bed, you can wash your sheets in warm soapy water and spray your mattress with a bug spray to ease your fears.
+If you are worried that you might have chiggers in your bed, you can wash your sheets in warm soapy water.

 The best way to control chiggers in your home is to prevent them from coming inside in the first place.
 There are a few things you can do to prevent chiggers from hanging out in your yard: